bioinformatics-core-shared-training/cruk-summer-school-2018/index.md

 - 11:30 - 12:30;
   + [Introduction to Epigenomics and Chromatin Interactions (lecture)](ChIP/Materials/Lectures/Lecture11_Intro_to_Epigenomics_SS.pdf)
 - 12:30 - 13:30; LUNCH
+- Safe Journey home (Thank you for participating in the Summer School)

 <!--
 ## Data